conan-io/docs/reference/conanfile/methods.rst

 package.

 However, sometimes a package creator would need to alter the default behavior, for example, to have only one binary package for several different compiler versions.
-In that case you can set a custom ``self.info`` object implementing this method and the pacakge ID will be computed with the given information:
+In that case you can set a custom ``self.info`` object implementing this method and the package ID will be computed with the given information:

 .. code-block:: python